 Sync up more thoroughly with development teams to include their input and more quickly identify issues;

-Perform a rigorous and thorough design QA before the final product ships.
+Perform a thorough design QA before the final product ships.